BobNZ/PDF-Title-Imager/README.md

   ```

   **High Quality JPGs**

-  The quality of the JPG title pages can be increased, at the expense of larger file sizes,
+  The quality of the JPG title pages can be increased, at the expense of larger file sizes.

   `python pdftitleimager --quality 80`